zkwentz/grunt-hash-required/README.md

 > Add a unique hash to a file, and update requirejs paths to cache-busted paths.

+## Why?

+Assuming you are already familiar with [grunt-hash](https://github.com/jgallen23/grunt-hash), this plugin adds functionality on top of, and is intended to be a drop-in replacement of **grunt-hash**. grunt-hash, while a great plugin, I found didn't work well with RequireJS.
+My css and js assets would have a cache-busting path, but my require configuration would have no idea what those new paths were.

+By reading the RequireJS configuration file itself, we can update the paths as we rename them, and we get the added benefit of only hashing the js files we actually use (as negligible an optimization as that is).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`